MagnetarRocket/haiku_styles-questionmark/README.md

-# Haiku-OS FlatMode
+# Haiku-OS Themes

 ## Sources:
-The binaries here, are only available for 64bits, but you can download the code and compile it using "make" command in the root of the path (decorator and controlLook).
-Mabe for 32bits need to make changes in the source code (no tested in 32bits!).
+As of currently, the origans for the source code is within the theme's source fiels, look in there.

 ### Install of controlLook
-Copy the binary "FlatControlLook" (https://github.com/unarix/haiku_darkstyle/tree/master/FlatControlLook/objects.x86_64-cc8-release) in the path: "/boot/home/config/non-packaged/add-ons/control_look" (if not exist the folder, create it).
+Copy the created binary into the path: `/boot/home/config/non-packaged/add-ons/control_look`.

 ### Install of Decorator
-Copy the binary "FlatDecorator" (https://github.com/unarix/haiku_darkstyle/tree/master/FlatDecorator/objects.x86_64-cc8-release) in the path: "/boot/home/config/non-packaged/add-ons/decorators" (if not exist the folder, create it).
+Copy the created binary into the path: `/boot/home/config/non-packaged/add-ons/decorators`.

 ### Install Themes
+While the controlLook And the decorator are perfectly usable in their own right, to use the colorscheme…

-To use the theme you need to install the package "Theme Manager" from haiku-depot.
-After install it, copy the folder "DarkFlat"/"LightFlat"/"MoonFlat" (Example: https://github.com/unarix/haiku_darkstyle/tree/master/DarkFlat) in the directory /boot/home/config/settings/UIThemes.
+install the package "Theme Manager" from haiku-depot.
+After installing it, copy `DarkFlat`/`LightFlat`/`MoonFlat` into `/boot/home/config/settings/UIThemes`.
 Open Theme manager and select one of them from the list.

 ### Select Decorator and ControlLook from Appearance
 In the Appearance preferences dialog, select "Flat" from the combos "Decorator" and "ControlLook"

 ### Restart
-You need to restart the computer or quit "Deskbar" and "Tracker" services from "ProcessControler" (they will restart auto).
+To get a constiant unversial look across your desktop, you need to restart haiku or kill the `Deskbar` and `Tracker` services from `ProcessControler` (they will restart automaticly).

-## Themes
+## Complete Themes
 Are three flat themes to use with the decorators and controllok:

 ### DarkFlat